Crowning Moment of Heartwarming in Tolkien's The Lord of The Rings

 Literally, in the case of Faramir - see below under The Two Towers.

 In the Extended Version, observe Gimli's absolutely smitten expression as he reveals to Legolas that he asked for one hair from Galadriel's head as a gift, and she gave him three.
 Observe Legolas's knowing smile: he, like everyone who's read The Silmarillion, knows that Feänor made the same exact demand of her in the First Age, to no avail.
 Galadriel, having read Gimli's heart, apparently deemed him thrice worthy of a gift she once refused to the greatest elf who's ever lived.

 There's what comes before it as well, equally ranked in Tear Jerker territory.
 When Boromir is dying in utter despair, claiming that he's failed the Fellowship and lamenting that not only his city but his entire race is doomed, Aragorn - whom Boromir has only gradually come to accept, and who seems to identify more with the Elves - swears to save the White City, and "our people".
-You can truly see the realization, joy and hope emerge on Boromir's face, as he believes at last that there is indeed a chance for the race of Men to survive.
+You can truly see the joy and hope emerge on Boromir's face, as he believes at last that there is indeed a chance for the race of Men to survive.
 He dies content instead of despairing, thanking and accepting Aragorn fully with his final words.

 The last words my king are only made even more poignant by contrasting his reaction to first discovering Aragorn's heritage.